Back to: SQL Server Tutorial For Beginners and Professionals

 We cannot delete the Unique Clustered Index using the DROP Command but SQL Server allows us to delete the UNIQUE CLUSTERED INDEX from the object explorer.
 So Right-click on the index, and then select the DELETE option and finally click on the OK button.
 You will see that along with the UNIQUE index, the primary key constraint is also deleted.

 Now, let’s try to insert some duplicate values for the ID column of the Employees table and you will see that the rows get inserted into the table without any primary key violation error.

 Once you insert the above two records, verify the Employee table as shown below.

 SELECT * FROM Employees

-So this proofs that the UNIQUE Index in SQL Server is used to enforce the uniqueness of values.
+So this proves that the UNIQUE Index in SQL Server is used to enforce the uniqueness of values.
 The UNIQUENESS is a property of an Index in SQL Server and both CLUSTERED and NON-CLUSTERED indexes can be created as UNIQUE.

 We cannot create a unique index on a single column if that column contains NULL in more than one row.
 Similarly, we cannot create a unique index on multiple columns if the combination of columns contains NULL in more than one row.
 These are treated as duplicate values for indexing purposes.
 Let’s create a Unique Non-Clustered Index on the FirstName and LastName columns of the Employees table